IreneZanandrea/ALPHA3D_pipeline/README.md

 # Rapid, unbiased and precise phenotyping using the ALPHA3D pipeline
-A toolset for extracting in a fast and efficient way phenotypic traits.
+A pipeline for extracting in a fast and efficient way phenotypic traits.
 Processing automated and manual landmarks.
 Calculate precision, bias and accuracy of the pipeline.
 Apply quantitative genetics method to the dataset.

 __Article:__ Unpublished